gardmikael/laravel-react-spa/README.md

 # Laravel-React SPA
+This is my fork of the zaichaopan/laravel-react-spa repo

-Starter Boilerplate SPA made with Laravel and React.
+Boilerplate for your SPA made with Laravel and React.

 ## Features

-- Laravel 7, React, React Router
+- Laravel 8, React, React Router
 - React Hook, React Context for state management
 - Authentication with JWT
 - Login, register, reset password
-- Flexible Page Layout
 - Flexible, Protected Routing
 - Tailwind CSS
 - ESlint